 - Economically Self-Sufficient Families- Moving families forward through financial literacy education, job training/workforce development, and wealth building through free tax preparation services.

-- Economic and Small Business Development- Providing small businesses and entrepreneurs with access to the capital, technical assistance, and financial services needed to start, operate, and grow their business.
+- Economic and Small Business Development- Providing small businesses and entrepreneurs with access to capital, technical assistance, and financial services needed to start, operate, and grow their business.

 We take pride in the communities where we work, do business, and live and have delineated our CRA assessment areas to include: Los Angeles, Orange, Riverside, San Bernardino, San Diego, Santa Barbara, and San Luis Obispo counties in California; Maricopa and Pima counties in Arizona; Clark County, Nevada; Clark County, Washington; and Multnomah County, Oregon.